-The seismic strengthening resulted in a succession of cross-rein-The spaces were arranged and connected by a network of circulatiforcements in the interior of the existing walls in the central corridor ons, which link all the building blocks promoting the experience of a of the main classroom block, thus safeguarding any change in the promenade architecturale with a vibrant atmosphere and diversified metric and design of the facades.
-In the gymnasium-canteen block, fruition of the building, including its relation with both the leisure and metal crosses were installed connecting the existing structure along working spaces.
-The spatially complex and lively configuration of the the facades keeping all the windows functioning, thus ensuring the circulation paths result in a volumetric play of great cohesion with the needed wide space.
-In terms of HVAC, electrical and communications infrastructure, the existing buildings.
+The spaces were arranged and connected by a network of circulations, which link all the building blocks promoting the experience of a promenade architecturale with a vibrant atmosphere and diversified fruition of the building, including its relation with both the leisure and working spaces.
+The spatially complex and lively configuration of the circulation paths result in a volumetric play of great cohesion with the existing buildings.